floodyberry/chacha-opt/README.md

 ### NAME ###

 The name of the project is set in [project.def](project.def).
-This also controls the name of the public include file that will be generated for the project: `include/asmopt_[project name].h`.
+This is used to create project specific function names using `LOCAL_PREFIX`.

 The project version is in [project.ver](project.ver).
+Unused except for shared library names on some *nix's.

 ### CONFIGURING ###